influx6/sqlkit/readme.md

 Sqlkit implements a code generator which automatically generates go packages for sql db implementations for annotated structs.

+Due to the nature of the sql, the code gen mainly caters for flag structures, that is where all struct fields are not referenced types like list and maps.
+If you have such, it would be more beneficial to write custom code that handle the intricacies of such structs.

 ## Install

 ```